ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The handler expects a POST request with payload as specified in {{gid-post}}, with the difference that it includes only the parameters 'client_cred', 'cnonce' and 'client_cred_verify'.
 In particular, the signature included in 'client_cred_verify' is expected to be computed as defined in {{gid-post}}, with a newly generated N_C nonce and the previously received N_S.
 The specific format of public keys is specified by the application profile (OPT1).

 The handler verifies that the group name GROUPNAME is a subset of the 'scope' stored in the access token associated to this client.
-The KDC also verifies that the role the client is granted allows it to perform this operation on this resource (REQ7aa).
+The KDC also verifies that the roles the client is granted in the group allow it to perform this operation on this resource (REQ7aa).
 If either verification fails, the KDC MUST respond with a 4.01 (Unauthorized) error message.

 If the request is not formatted correctly (i.e. required fields non received or received with incorrect format), the handler MUST respond with a 4.00 (Bad Request) error message.
-If the request contained unknown or non-expected fields present, the handler MUST silently drop them and continue processing.
+If the request contains unknown or non-expected fields present, the handler MUST silently ignore them and continue processing.
 Application profiles MAY define optional or mandatory payload formats for specific error cases (OPT6).

 Otherwise, the handler checks that the public key specified in the 'client_cred' field has a valid format for the group identified by "GROUPNAME", i.e. it is encoded as expected and is compatible with the signature algorithm and possible associated parameters.
-If that cannot be verified, the handler MUST respond with a 4.00 (Bad Request) error message.
+If that cannot be successfully verified, the handler MUST respond with a 4.00 (Bad Request) error message.
 Applications profiles MAY define alternatives (OPT5).

 Otherwise, the handler verifies the signature contained in the 'client_cred_verify' field of the request, using the public key specified in the 'client_cred' field.
 If the signature does not pass verification, the handler MUST respond with a 4.01 (Unauthorized) error message.
-If the KDC cannot retrieve the 'kdcchallenge' associated to this Client (see {{token-post}}), the KDC MUST respond with a 4.00 Bad Request error respons, including a newly generated 'kdcchallenge' in a CBOR map in the payload the payload.
-This error response MUST also have Content-Format "application/ace+cbor".
+If the KDC cannot retrieve the 'kdcchallenge' associated to this Client (see {{token-post}}), the KDC MUST respond with a 4.00 Bad Request error response, whose payload is a CBOR map including a newly generated 'kdcchallenge'.
+This error response MUST also have Content-Format application/ace+cbor.

 If verification succeeds, the handler replaces the old public key of the node NODENAME with the one specified in the 'client_cred' field of the request, and stores it as the new current public key of the node NODENAME, in the list of group members' public keys for the group identified by GROUPNAME.
 Then, the handler replies with a 2.04 (Changed) response, which does not include a payload.

 ## Retrieval of Group Names and URIs {#retrieval-gnames}

 In case the joining node only knows the group identifier of the group it wishes to join or about which it wishes to get update information from the KDC, the node can contact the KDC to request the corresponding group name and joining resource URI.
 The node can request several group identifiers at once.
 It does so by sending a CoAP FETCH request to the /ace-group endpoint at the KDC formatted as defined in {{ace-group-fetch}}.

 {{fig-ace-group-fetch}} gives an overview of the exchanges described above, and {{fig-ace-group-fetch-2}} shows an example.